sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/cifar10.md

 Explore course **"Convolutional Neural Networks for Image Classification"** here: https://stepik.org/course/53801/promo

 ## Content
-Short description.
+Short description of the content.
 Full codes you can find inside the course by link above:

 * [CIFAR-10 Image Classification with `numpy` only](#cifar10-image-classification-with-numpy-only)
   * [Loading batches of CIFAR-10 dataset](#loading-batches-of-cifar19-dataset)